jcromerohdz/Newsweek/README.md

 # Newsweek
 In this project, I get the chance to try out Twitter’s Bootstrap framework features by building a site that actually uses it – Newsweek.
-The stack of technologies that I will used is HTML and CSS in order to mimic the apperince of the web site.
+The stack of technologies using for this project are HTML and CSS in order to mimic the apperince of the web site.

 ## LIVE PREVIEW URL